-The Group leases a number of office properties and equipment under operating leases.
+The Group leases office properties and equipment under operating leases.
 The leases typically run for a period of two to five years.
 The leases generally provide the Group with an option to review at which time all terms are renegotiated.
 Some leases provide for additional rent payments that are based on changes in local price indices.